 * Once the work is done, people often forget to collect this important sign-off document.
 Don’t forget.
 The DOB will keep the permit open in its system, and obtaining sign-off after the fact will take additional time and money.

 We hope you found this article helpful.
+You may also find our article on DOB Regulations on Enclosed Balconies useful.
 If you have questions about your insurance—or need to update your policy to reflect renovations—call our office at 877-576-5200.